 Investing our way to wealth

-When it comes to invest your hard-earned cash, the options are endless.
-From interest accounts, to treasuries, stocks, bonds, real estate, crypto and so forth.
+When it comes to investing your hard-earned cash, the options are endless.
+From interest accounts to treasuries, stocks, bonds, real estate, crypto, and so forth.

 However, should you really consider all of these options?
 Or should you instead start with a handful and walk your way up the list?
 If that’s the case, which ones should you start with and why?